Spanish Major RequirementsPlacement Tests and

 Students who have had three or more years of a language in high school should take a placement test to see where in the elementary/intermediate (101-204) sequence they should begin their language.

 For German, contact Dr. Christopher Dolmetsch (Dolmetsc@Marshall.edu).

 For Japanese, contact Dr. Natsuki Anderson (Andersonn@Marshall.edu).

 For Spanish contact Dr. Jose Luis Morillo (murillo@Marshall.edu).
 Due to large numbers, Spanish placement exams are offered twice during the semester, on the first day of class and during regular registration for the next semester.
-The first Spanish Placement Exam for Fall Semester 2014 will be on Monday, April 14, 2014, at 5:00 pm in the multi-media room (Smith Hall 429A).
+The Spanish Placement Exam for Fall Semester 2014 will be on Monday, August 25, 2014, at 5:30 pm in the multi-media room (Smith Hall 429A).
 If you would like to register for this exam, please contact Edna Diane Cole (firstname.lastname@example.org) or in Smith Hall 711.

 All students wishing to take a placement exam in any of the languages (French, German, Japanese or Spanish) must register with Edna Diane Cole, Office Administrator, (email@example.com).
 Please note that students cannot take a placement examination after they have started a language at Marshall or any other university.
 Students also should not take the placement test until they are ready to start a language.
 Students are encouraged to start language as soon as possible after high school if they intend to remain in the same language they took in high school.

 Students who successfully place into a course above 101 can receive up to nine hours back credit for the courses they have placed out of provided that they take and pass with a grade of C or better the next course in the sequence.
 Back credit is awarded only in the semester in which the student takes the next course.